underscoreio/shapeless-guide/src/pages/ops/migration.md

 It allows us to automate migrations between *any* pair of case classes, in roughly the same amount of code we'd write to handle a *single* pair of types using the standard library.
-It's a wonderful demonstration of the power of shapeless!
+Such is the power of shapeless!